Norwich City Council: History

 Norwich was an ancient borough and held city status from 1094 when the Bishop of the East Angles moved the seat of the diocese to Norwich.
 The city was governed by a corporation, also known as the city council.
 In 1404 the city was made a county corporate with its own sheriffs and quarter sessions, making it administratively separate from the surrounding county of Norfolk.

 The city was reformed in 1836 to become a municipal borough under the Municipal Corporations Act 1835.
 When elected county councils were established in 1889 under the Local Government Act 1888, Norwich was considered large enough for the city council to provide county-level services, and so Norwich was made a county borough, independent from Norfolk County Council.
 In 1910 the city council was given the right to appoint a lord mayor.

 The city was reconstituted as a non-metropolitan district on 1 April 1974 under the Local Government Act 1972, becoming a lower-tier district authority with Norfolk County Council providing county-level functions to the city for the first time.
 The city kept the same outer boundaries, but did gain an exclave from Norfolk containing the Shirehall.
 Norwich kept its borough and city statuses and its lord mayoralty.

 In 2010 it was proposed to convert Norwich to a unitary authority, making it independent from Norfolk County Council.
 A structural change order was due to take effect on 1 April 2011.
 Following the 2010 general election, the coalition government came into office and passed the Local Government Act 2010 cancelling the changes.

-During November 2023, four Norwich Labour councillors and two Norfolk Labour councillors resigned from the Labour Party and became independent councillors.
-Four of the councillors issued a statement saying "[W]e no longer consider the current national and local Labour Party matches the overriding principles that guide our work as Town Close councillors".
+In March 2026, the government announced plans to abolish the city council in 2028 as part of local government reorganisation across Norfolk.
+These proposals were withdrawn in September 2026.